Chung-Oh/lrv-ini-4/README.md

 Translation Package `composer require caouecs/laravel-lang:~4.0`, after importing go to vendor package, copy language pack and paste *resourses/lang/*.
 And finally go to the file *config/app.php* in the key *locale* and *fallback_locale* put in the values folder name that was pasted into *resources/*.

+To send emails in the language you want, you need to create a notification class to override Trait `php artisan make:notification MyClassNotification`.
+Override the **toMail($notifiable)** method and in the User class implement
+**sendPasswordResetNotification($token)** method